Client Complaints Procedure

 - If after receiving the initial response, you advise that you remain unsatisfied, we will arrange for the decision to be reviewed by one of the Directors within 21 days as the final stage of our formal complaints procedure.

-- What to do if we cannot resolve your complaint – The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
+The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently and it will not affect how we handle your case.Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman:Within six months of receiving a final response to your complaint and no more than six years from the date of act/omission; or no more than three years from when you should reasonably have known there was cause for complaint.If you would like more information about the Legal Ombudsman, please contact them.

 Call: 0300 555 0333 between 9.00 to 17.00.